 Is the traveler/employee still required to sign the Travel Expense Report or the Employee Reimbursement Request form?

 - Yes.
 At this time an employee signature attesting to valid University business expenses is required and this signature can be in digital format.
-The forms can be filled out by the business office or employee and digitally signed and delivered via email to the business office to avoid paper signatures.
+The forms can be filled out by the business office or employee and digitally signed and delivered via email or Adobe Sign to the business office to avoid paper signatures.